Nathan5563/mesh-lib/README.md

 - `perf record` with `perf report` TUI
 - `valgrind --tool=callgrind` with `kcachegrind` GUI

-These optimizations include using `mmap` to load the file into memory and avoid reallocations, using the `fast_float` library instead of `stoi`/`stof`, aligning the memory-mapped region to 64B for better codegen, and using `memchr` instead of a `while` loop for better SIMD evaluation.
+Single-threaded optimizations include using `mmap` to load the file into memory and avoid reallocations, using the `fast_float` library instead of `stoi`/`stof`, and aligning the memory-mapped region to 64B for better codegen.

 I implemented a two-pass parser in the `two-pass` branch, the first pass being used to count the number of vertices and faces to avoid multiple reallocations.
-The performance ended up being similar, so I have not merged it into main.
+The performance ended up being similar to the single-threaded implementation, so I have not merged it into main.
+Note that the branch has fallen behind in development (it doesn't support textures and normals, for example).

 #### Comparison with tinyobjloader

 Because testing like this is non-deterministic, the following results are approximations that try to reduce noise by averaging multiple runs.

 Using the following ~70M obj file (source [here](https://download.blender.org/archive/gallery/blender-splash-screens/blender-3-0/)),

 <img src="https://github.com/user-attachments/assets/ef1643e0-1289-443e-a059-c70b4c84c5a8" alt="Chinese dragon model in Blender" width="400px" />